pflarue/map2db/README.rst

 recieved, thereby satisfying this requirement.
 Note that section 4.6b allows that an algorithm may have to be applied to reconstruct the derivative database.  map2db is the implementation of such an algorithm.

+Coming Soon.
+Check back in a few days.